OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

 - AWS
 ---

-AWS EC2 Auto Scaling groups (ASG) have been the workhorse of cloud deployments for almost as long as we have had the concept of the cloud.
-ASGs provide teams deploying virtual machines (VMs) with the ability to scale up and down based on demand, and to replace instances that have failed.
+AWS EC2 Auto Scaling groups (ASG) have been the workhorse of cloud deployments for almost as long as we've had the concept of the cloud.
+ASGs allow teams deploying virtual machines (VMs) to scale up and down based on demand, and to replace instances that have failed.
 When combined with load balancers, ASGs can also provide advanced deployment processes such as blue/green deployments.

-In this post, we look at how to set up blue/green deployments with ASGs, and how Octopus Deploy can help automate the process.
+In this post, we look at how to set up blue/green deployments with ASGs, and how Octopus can help automate the process.

 ## What are blue/green deployments?

-Blue/green deployments involve maintaining two stacks: the blue stack and the green stack.
+Blue/green deployments involve maintaining 2 stacks: the blue stack and the green stack.
 One of these stacks is live, while the other is inactive.
-When a new version of the application is ready to be deployed, the inactive stack is updated with the new version.
-Once the update is complete and all health checks pass, the inactive stack becomes the live stack, and the old live stack is deactivated.
+When a new version of the application is ready to be deployed, the inactive stack gets updated with the new version.
+After the update is complete and all health checks pass, the inactive stack becomes the live stack, and the old live stack gets deactivated.

-Blue/green deployments provide a way to minimize downtime and reduce the risk of a failed deployment.
+Blue/green deployments help minimize downtime and reduce the risk of a failed deployment.
 If the new version of the application fails to start, the inactive stack remains offline and the live stack continues to serve traffic.
-Or, if an issue is detected after deployment, the two stacks can be quickly switched back, reverting to the previous version of the application.
+Or, if an issue is detected after deployment, the 2 stacks can be quickly switched back, reverting to the previous version of the application.

 ## Blue/green deployments with ASGs